StCroixTourism.com...It's about all things St. Croix...

 8. Will my cell phone work on the island?

 Yes, and Maybe.
-Most cell phone companies have service on the island, although some may include roaming charges.
-ATT & Sprint definitely will work and offer state to state service.
-Verizon has virtually no service on the island.
+Several cell phone companies have service on the island, although some may include roaming charges.
+ATT, Sprint and Verizon will work and offer state to state service.
+Some others may have very little to no service on the island.
 We recommend contacting your carrier before you arrive to avoid huge cell phone charges.

 Back to top of page